 The first step to making Instant pot spaghetti is sautéing the beef and herbs until completely browned, about 10 minutes.
 I also throw a few handfuls of cherry or grape tomatoes in for more texture and sweetness.

 Once the beef is brown, drain out the extra grease if desired (see above note).
 Scrape off any stuck pieces from the bottom of the pot to ensure they do not burn during pressure cooking.
 You can do this by adding a little bit of water, turning to pot back to saute and letting the hot liquid loosen the bits as you scrape.

 Then break the pasta in half and layer it in varying directions over the beef.
 Add the olive oil in portions on top of each layer of pasts.

 Then add tomato sauce and water.
-Mix it up just a little bit and press down on the noodles to ensure they are covered by the water.
+Press down on the noodles to ensure they are covered by the water.